AI could read your handwriting to figure out your nationality

 But they do not address any of the privacy or civil rights concerns that might come from the applications of this and similar technologies.
 Mistakes that amplify existing biases in the training data could, for instance, implicate the wrong person in a criminal investigation.
 Or companies could use handwriting recognition software to discriminate against potential customers based on traits like someone’s nationality or even their intelligence.

-Before law enforcement could even think about to use it, however, the researchers would have to expand the small dataset they used to prove out that COLD is more than just an interesting project.
+Before law enforcement could even think about using it, however, the researchers would have to expand the small dataset they used to prove out that COLD is more than just an interesting project.